awrosen/MPMRWE/README.md

 The pretrained folder contains the same workflow as the main analysis, but calls in the models trained on the synthetic data which are avaliable at: https://drive.google.com/drive/folders/1Nzkqv1q6rSgvtbYQiHYQohq42eGBICA7

+The the misc folder contains miscellaneous codes bits mainly used in vizualisation

 The folder experimental contains code under development